-The Chinese Railroad Workers in North America Project, involves more than a hundred participating scholars from the U.S., China, Taiwan, Hong Kong, and Canada who are investigating the topic from a wide range disciplines including history, archaeology, architecture, literature, and cultural studies.
+The Chinese Railroad Workers in North America Project has involved scholars from the United States, China, Hong Kong, Canada and Taiwan, who are investigating the topic from a wide range of perspectives, including history, archaeology, architecture, literature, and cultural studies.

 Marjorie (Margie) Akin has spent most of her life in California where she completed her education (Ph.D.
 University of California, Riverside, 1996) married and raised four children.
 A proud product of UCR’s four-field approach to anthropology, she has worked professionally as an archaeologist, applied medical anthropologist, and has written on a wide range of topics.
 Her area of specialization within the field of historic archaeology is numismatics and she is co-author of “Numismatic Archaeology of North America: a Field Guide” (Left Coast Press, forthcoming) with James Bard, also a member of this workgroup.
 Included among her publications are contributions to Roberta Greenwood’s “Down by the Station: Los Angeles Chinatown 1890-1933,” Julia Costello’s “The Luck of Third Street,” and many articles and reports about Asian coins recovered in North America.

 Although now retired, Margie Akin taught for many years as a lecturer in several subjects at universities throughout Southern California.
 In addition, while working for an HMO she helped develop the National Cultural and Linguistic Services Standards that helps medical providers serve culturally diverse populations and is used to guide and evaluate medical and dental services throughout the United States for their ability to treat patients in a culturally appropriate manner with supportive language services.